Potentiality and actuality: Motion

-1. The "process" interpretation
+"Process" interpretation

 Kosman (1969) and Coope (2009) associate this approach with W. D. Ross.
 Sachs (2005) points out that it was also the interpretation of Averroes and Maimonides.
 This interpretation is, to use the words of Ross that "it is the passage to actuality that is kinesis" as opposed to any potentiality being an actuality.
 Opponents argue that this interpretation requires Ross to assert that Aristotle actually used his own word entelecheia wrongly, or inconsistently, only within his definition, making it mean "actualization", which is in conflict with Aristotle's normal use of words.
 According to Sachs (2005) this explanation also can't account for the "as such" in Aristotle's definition.

-2. The "product" interpretation
+"Product" interpretation

 Sachs (2005) associates this interpretation with Thomas Aquinas and explains that by this explanation "the apparent contradiction between potentiality and actuality in Aristotle's definition of motion" is resolved "by arguing that in every motion actuality and potentiality are mixed or blended."
 Motion is therefore "the actuality of any potentiality insofar as it is still a potentiality."
 Or in other words:

 The Thomistic blend of actuality and potentiality has the characteristic that, to the extent that it is actual it is not potential and to the extent that it is potential it is not actual; the hotter the water is, the less is it potentially hot, and the cooler it is, the less is it actually, the more potentially, hot.

 As with the first interpretation however, Sachs (2005) objects that:

 One implication of this interpretation is that whatever happens to be the case right now is an entelechia, as though something that is intrinsically unstable as the instantaneous position of an arrow in flight deserved to be described by the word that everywhere else Aristotle reserves for complex organized states that persist, that hold out against internal and external causes that try to destroy them.

 In a more recent paper on this subject, Kosman associates the view of Aquinas with those of his own critics, David Charles, Jonathan Beere, and Robert Heineman.